 Make sure your conversations with customers are using clear language and honesty.
 Apologize when a mistake occurs and be empathetic to the customer’s situation.
 Don’t use an auto-response with your customer despite the low price and ease of use – you’ll pay for it in the drop in customer engagement.

 Invest in a real person to contact your customers initially, make the follow-up phone calls, respond to emails, and run your social media accounts.
 This will ensure you’re doing what you can to better engage customers on the phone.
+Click here to sign up for a free 30 day trial with our call answering service – 1,000 minutes included and no obligation to continue when your trial is complete!

-4. Engage your employees
+4. Better engage your employees

+Bored, apathetic employees do not engage callers in meaningful ways.
+Instead, they lessen your chances of building customer loyalty and spend as little time on the phone with customers as possible.
 Don’t let your employees become bored and detached at work.
 Keep everyone on their toes, encourage continual skill building and training, and keep remote employees connected to engage your employees better.

 5. Listen, smile, and take notes